Hypothenemus hampei: Genome and caffeine detoxification

+A draft genome of the coffee berry borer was published in 2025 and consisted of 163 million base pairs.
+A genome assembly was published in 2021.
+Microbes in the gut of the insect produce caffeine demethylase which breaks down caffeine.

 Pest management

 The presence of the insect affects the economy of over 20 million families that depend on the coffee harvest.
 Due to the losses in yield and quality caused by the insect, growers end up losing significant amounts of income.
-The main pest management strategies involve different components, including monitoring, controlled harvest, and the use of biological control agents.
+Most pest management strategies have proven to be ineffective in controlling the insect, among these are insecticides, monitoring and controlled harvest, however, growers in Hawaii are managing infestations successfully through the use of biological control agents.
+The use of repellents is also an effective strategy that reduces population levels across wide areas.

-Prevention

-Prevention is based in the careful inspection of the coffee beans before leaving the coffee farms to avoid spreading of the insects.
-Also, a number of border controls has been established in countries with coffee crops.

 Chemical control

-Insecticides are useful only before the female beetle penetrates the berry.
-Resistance to endosulfan, which has been banned in many countries, has been reported in New Caledonia.
+Insecticides are not a viable option due to their high cost and their negative effects on the environment.
+Resistance to the highly toxic insecticide endosulfan, which has been banned in many countries, has been reported in New Caledonia and other countries.

 Biological control

 Biological control methods use the natural enemies of the coffee berry borer to reduce the population.
-Pest management through biological control can utilize predators, parasites and diseases that attack the larvae or adult beetles.
+Pest management through biological control can utilize predators, parasitoids and fungal entomopathogens that attack the immature or adult beetles.